dustmop/co2/README.md

 Generates 6502 assembly tested with ![asm6](https://github.com/freem/asm6f) and ![nestopia](http://nestopia.sourceforge.net/).

-Everything 8 bit currently, 16bit base addresses specified via constantsor predefined registers.
-No garbage collection, variables and direct memory peek/poke only.
-Supports rough function calling so arguments work as expected until you call a function within a function, whereapon they become clobbered. [this will now be fixed!]
-The plan is to eventually provide a bunch of NES specific calls for sprites, backgrounds and sound.
+Everything 8 bit currently, no garbage collection, variables and direct memory peek/poke only.
+Supports function calling with arguments stored on the stack.
+We are working on NES specific calls for sprites, backgrounds and sound.
 All that is experimental for now.

+16bit base addresses are generally specified via constants or predefined registers with 8 bit offsets.

 Small example code, for reading the joypad button state: